irosyadi/gitbook/development/blog-markdown.md

 ***display***

 Here's a simple footnote,[^1] and here's a longer one,[^bignote], and [^withcode].

-[^1]: This is the first footnote, in Gitbook, there is no new line between.
+[^1]: This is the first footnote, in Gitbook, there some problems.
 [^bignote]: Here's another one.
 [^withcode]: `code` or code in paragraphs